TAbdiukov/PPSSPP-patches/README.md

 ```

 ## Other notes
-* CWCheat doesn't obey the  traditional virtual memory mapping scheme, so to convert from the traditional address to the CWCheat one, subtract ```0x08800000``` HEX from it.
+* CWCheat does not obey the  traditional virtual memory mapping scheme, so to convert from the traditional address to the CWCheat one, subtract ```0x08800000``` HEX from it.
 Or use the following tool,
 ```
 python3 helpy.py
 ```

 ### Update 2023+ – Note about some patches

-In more modern PPSSPP builds (for example, PPSSPP 1.13.2) it was observed that some patches are being applied automatically, thus increasing playability, performance and experience for general players.
+In more modern PPSSPP builds (for example, PPSSPP 1.13.2) it was observed that some patches are being applied automatically, thus increasing playability, performance, and experience for general players.
 For example,

 * Test Drive Unlimited [US] – remove GBA-like pixelization.